Other Languages: Español

 Get Hep C Tested

-Hepatitis C is caused by a virus that can permanently damage the liver, leading to cirrhosis, liver failure and liver cancer.
+Hepatitis C is a curable disease caused by a virus that affects the liver.
 It is passed from one person to another through blood.
+This virus can cause permanent liver damage, cirrhosis, cancer and liver failure.

-Most people who have hepatitis C do not show symptoms, but it can still cause harm if left untreated.
-The most common reasons people have hepatitis C is because they received a blood transfusion before 1992, or because they have shared drug-use equipment.
-If you have ever injected drugs, even once, you should get tested for hepatitis C as soon as possible.
-Hepatitis C can be cured.
+Most people with hepatitis C do not know they have it.
+Often there are no signs or symptoms, but it can still cause harm if left untreated.
+The most common reason people have hepatitis C is because they received a blood transfusion before 1992, or because they have shared drug-use equipment.

-The free walk-in testing sites listed below do not provide clinical care or treatment.
-The other facilities offer care and treatment.
-Call before visiting to confirm hours of operation.
+The no-cost walk-in testing locations do not provide medical care or treatment.
+Call before visiting to confirm hours of operation or to make an appointment.

-The Hepatitis C Patient Assistance Program ensures all hepatitis C-infected New York State residents have access to certain medical services.
+The Hepatitis C Patient Assistance Program (HepCAP) ensures New York State (NYS) residents with hepatitis C have access to care.
 The program serves uninsured New Yorkers who meet eligibility criteria.
-It covers services related to the initial hepatitis C medical and treatment evaluation, as well as treatment monitoring.
+It covers services related to hepatitis C evaluation, treatment, and monitoring.
+To help enrolling in HepCAP, visit one of the sites listed below with this symbol (†).

-For more locations in the city offering hepatitis C testing and treatment, search the NYC Health Map.
+For more locations offering hepatitis C testing and treatment in NYC, call 311 or visit the NYC Health Map.

 Bronx